Louisiana's Best Crawfish Etouffee Recipe

 -

-·salt & black pepper to taste
+salt & black pepper, to taste

 -

-·tobasco or la hot sauce (optional)
+tabasco or LA hot sauce (optional)

-- If you have shrimp or chicken stock use it, or you can make your own chicken broth by dissolving bouillon cubes in water.
-If all else fails use water and add to vegetable mixture, whisking to prevent lumps.
-Simmer on medium low for 45-50 minutes, stirring occasionally.
+4Simmer on medium-low for 45-50 minutes, stirring occasionally.
 Taste for flavor and add seasonings as needed.
-No matter how you like it; mild, medium or hot, just remember that you can always ADD more heat, but you can't take it out.
+No matter how you like it; mild, medium, or hot, just remember that you can always ADD more heat, but you can't take it out.
 The longer you simmer, the better it will get.
 If it begins to thicken add more stock/broth/water.

-- *Cooks Notes ~ In New Orleans kitchens the Holy Trinity is a practically required group of seasonings; onions, celery, and bell pepper.
+7*Cooks Notes ~ In New Orleans kitchens the Holy Trinity is a practically required group of seasonings; onions, celery, and bell pepper.
 When garlic is added it becomes the Holy Trinity wit' da Pope.
+The recipe can be doubled.
+I always make my Etouffee as written, though some like it with some tomato in it (Creole style), so in that case, these optional ingredients can be added.
+1 can diced tomatoes 1 lg can tomato sauce 1 Tbsp sweet basil